atomikui/atomikui-core/src/components/toaster/WithToastProvider.md

 ### Toast Positioning

-To position where the toast messages will appear, simply pass a `position` prop to the component wrapped with the withToastProvider HOC and give it a value of `top-left`, `bottom-left`, or `bottom-right`.
+To position where the toast messages will appear, simply pass a `position` prop to the component wrapped with the withToastProvider HOC and give it a value of `top-left`, `top-center`, `bottom-left`, `bottom-center`, or `bottom-right`.
 The default position is top right.

 E.g. `<RandomToastGenerator position="bottom-right" />`